Whistleblowers, from both the public and private sectors, protect us from lawbreaking that we may never learn about.

 When a government worker learns that an agency or official has broken the law, especially if the evidence is classified, they're often scared and don't know what to do.
 The same is true for workers across the private sector, including those from technology, financial, and media companies.

 Whistleblower Aid is a pioneering, non-profit, pro bono law firm that helps patriotic government employees and brave, private-sector workers report and publicize their concerns — safely, lawfully, and responsibly.
-Our professional legal advice is free and confidential, but never ideological or partisan.
+Our professional legal advice is free (unless we recover a monetary reward on your behalf) and confidential, but never ideological or partisan.

 We help government employees and private-sector workers uphold their oath without breaking the law or exposing themselves to criminal prosecution.
 Whistleblower Aid provides lawful alternatives to illicit leaking.